enpage/enpage/docs/guides/data-sources/index.md

 ## External Data Sources

-Enpage provides a large range of built-in External Data Sources that you can use with minimal configuration (such as Youtube, Twitter, Instagram, etc.).
+Enpage provides a large range of built-in External Data Sources that you can use with minimal configuration (such as Youtube, Instagram, etc.).
+See the [complete list here](./external/).
-The complete list can be found [here](./external/).

 ### Example of External Data Sources